 With a 57-yard touchdown pass to John Ross on the game's opening possession and another 14-yard touchdown pass to A.J.
 Green later in the first quarter, the veteran looked dialed in, completing 11 of 16 passes for 180 yards and those two scores.

-The story isn't the game really.
-After all, it's still just the NFL preseason.
-The biggest headline is the ovation, and the relationship the Bengals quarterback has with the Buffalo community.
+The Bengals beat the Bills 26-13, but the story isn't the game, really.
+After all, it's still just the NFL preseason, not even a mid-regular season or playoff game.
+The biggest headline is the ovation and the relationship the Bengals quarterback has with the Buffalo community.